 Statement on Harmful Language in Catalogue Records and Resource Descriptions

-If you encounter language in UAL catalogue records or other resource descriptions that you find offensive or harmful, or if you have questions about this statement or our work, we welcome your feedback via email@example.com.
+If you encounter language in U of A Library catalogue records or other resource descriptions that you find offensive or harmful, or if you have questions about this statement or our work, we welcome your feedback via firstname.lastname@example.org.
 We are committed to reviewing and updating harmful language in catalogue records and other resource descriptions as appropriate and feasible.